 Where to live

 Are your pets a good match for your new location?
-You want them to be as happy and comfortable as they are now, but occasionally an international relocation isn’t the best option for Rex or Fluffy.
+You want them to be as happy and comfortable as they are now, but occasionally an international relocation isn’t the best option for them.
 If your pets are older or not in good health, they may not be up to the move.
 Is the climate where you’re going suitable for your type of dog?
 If it’s all good, then let’s talk about finding a place to live in your new home.

 It’s likely you’ll be renting.
 If you have not rented with pets before, you may be surprised to learn that many potential landlords don’t love your pets as you do.
 This can be due to differing cultural norms as well as landlord-specific concerns about noise or damage.
-Even pet-friendly rentals do not always allow both dogs and cats.
-Or they may have breed or weight restrictions, or limit the total number of pets you can have.
+Even pet-friendly rentals do not always allow both dogs and cats or they may have breed or weight restrictions or limit the total number of pets you can have.
 Start making a list of questions you need to ask, so you can find the perfect new abode.

 You’ll probably have to pay a deposit to rent with pets.
 It may be hefty, and it may not be refundable.
 Some landlords also charge higher monthly rent for pets.
 You might consider obtaining references attesting to the fact that your dog and/or cat is a good neighbor.